Leftists Demanding Boycott of Laura Ingraham for Reporting on Demographics

 There is no doubt the demographics are changing and newcomers are told not to assimilate.
 Citizens must ‘welcome’ them and all their different values, thus abandoning our own.

 The former administration looked to do exactly that and they called it the establishment of a ‘country within a country’.
-Eventually, the foreigners who came here illegally on a massive scale, will take us over and replace us and our values.
+Eventually, the foreigners who come here illegally on a massive scale, will take us over and replace us and our values.

 Criminal aliens are being protected in sanctuary cities and states.
+That is what Miss Ingraham focused on during the segment in question.

+The media has made the exact same statements – the demographics are changing.

 THIS IS WHAT LAURA INGRAHAM SAID

 Ms. Ingraham explained why we need to close the borders.
-She cites the case of Juan Vasquez who was deported, returned to the US, received the protection of the sanctuary city of Philadelphia, and ended up raping a child.
+She cited the case of Juan Vasquez who was deported, returned to the US, received the protection of the sanctuary city of Philadelphia, and ended up raping a child.

 There was also the case of the Iraqi who shot a police officer in the head.
 He was never deported as ordered.